Electric Fireplace Keep Shutting Off? 10 Easy Fixes To Try

 But what if our beloved control switch is the source of our problem?
 Does your fireplace come with a control switch?
 Then you’ll know that it is all too easy to accidentally change the settings on it.

-The switch gets lost down the side of the sofa and you push all the wrong buttons trying to pry it out.
+The switch gets lost down the side of the sofa, and you push all the wrong buttons trying to pry it out.
 Or, one of the kids gets a hold of it.
-Or the dog starts to have a nibble on it then the cat walks over the top of it.
+Or the cat walks over the top of it.
 It goes without saying, in the average family home, anything could happen to your switch.

 So, before you conclude that there is a technical problem with the fireplace, double-check the settings on the control switch.
 If they are not as they should be, change them back.

-Your electric fireplace could be going berserk because it is overheating.
-Overheating is one of the most common causes of an intermittent power problem.
+If your electric fire keeps shutting off, chances are it’s overheating.
+You see, this is one of the most common causes of an intermittent power problem.

 If the airflow to the fireplace is blocked, it will not be able to cool down properly.
 This will mean that the appliance will get too hot and will shut down because it cannot work safely.